connectedbits/process_pilot/README.md

 execution.step_by_element_id("IntroduceYourself").signal({ name: "Eric", language: "es", formal: true })
 ```

 When execution arrives at automated (service, script, and business rule) tasks it will `wait`.
-You can run the automated tasks in a rails job and signal the execution when the task is complete or have Processable run the automated tasks.
+You can run the automated tasks in a rails job and signal the execution when the task is complete or have Process Pilot run the automated tasks.

 ```ruby
 execution.run_automated_tasks